megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 ## Chapter 7: Modeling the dimension of time

-The event sourced domain model is a further evolution of the domain model which incorporates the dimension of time.
+The **event sourced domain model** is a further evolution of the domain model which incorporates the dimension of **time**.
 By leveraging domain events as the source of truth for system data, it allows for a model that can provide deeper insight into the data, rich audit logging, and visibility into the state of the aggregates and entities at any previous point in their lifecycle.

 ### Data storage and retrieval